• Skip to main content

 Tips On Baking the Perfect Buttery Cookies

-• Rolling Dough: Lightly sprinkle a little all purpose flour on your work surface before rolling out your cookie dough.
-This will help prevent the cookie dough from sticking to the counter.
+• Rolling Dough: I always lightly sprinkle all purpose flour on my work surface before rolling out the dough to prevent it from sticking to the counter.

-• Avoid Burnt Cookies: These German butter cookies bake quickly, so keep an eye on them to make sure the edges don't get overbaked.
+• Avoid Burnt Cookies: These German butter cookies bake quickly, so I stay close to the kitchen & keep an eye on them.

 • Even Baking: I recommend to rotate your baking sheet 180 degrees after about 5 minutes in the oven, to help all the cookies bake evenly.
 The back of the oven is usually hotter than the front, which could cause uneven baking of your cookies.